jdhrrs/C-Data-Structures-and-Algorithims/README.md

-or this Programming Assignment, you are to create your own set of classes that may be used in later programs.
+For this Programming Assignment, you are to create your own set of classes that may be used in later programs.
 There are three classes:

 Person
 Address